lepagegroupe/lepage/README.md

     <h3>Agency</h3>
     <blockquote>
       <br />
-      Lepage & Bond is a design-driven full-service creative and digital agency specializing in the creation of memorable experiences and brands that are built to last.<br />
+      Lepage Group is a design-driven full-service creative and digital agency specializing in the creation of memorable experiences and brands that are built to last.<br />
       <br />
       We create brands that inspire, unify, and endure.<br />
       <br />